 The main risk of sustaining a bite from the kissing bug is contracting Chagas disease.
 Chagas disease is the common name for an infection from the Trypanosoma cruzi parasite.

 Not all triatomines have the Trypanosoma cruzi parasite, but it is very common.
-In fact, the American Heart Association (AHA) note that in some areas, up to 60% of the bugs harbor the parasite.
+In fact, the American Heart Association (AHA) note that in some areas,

 Still, it is important to note that the overall risk of infection from the parasite is low.
 The only way for the infection to occur is if the parasite from the feces gets into an open wound or mucous membrane.
 This may happen if a person accidentally rubs the eye or mouth with a contaminated hand.